schollz/linkcrawler/README.md

 # Run

-You can crawl all the links on a website:
+To capture all the links on a website:

 ```
 $ linkcrawler crawl http://rpiai.com